rust-scicomp/website/WORKSHOP_WEBSITE_INSTRUCTIONS.md

 - [ ] Add `youtube` field to the .yml file for each talk that was recorded with the YouTube id of the recording.
 - [ ] Remove registration link.
 - [ ] Change text on all pages to past tense.

-TODO: Write this while updating website for 2025